BiancaTripa/FlightBookingPlatform_PAD/README.md

 3rd Server:
 Is a small microservice running node, listening to the kafka topic the gateway server pushes to.
 It will process the bookings, call external APIs and save it to in database.
 When booking a flight, the 2nd server will automatically redirect the user to an http page to complete the form needed to enter the desired country.
-This processing server will add all the completed documents in a database - mongodb.
+This processing server will add all the completed documents in a database - MySQL.